F6FLT/SDRSharp_v17xx-Plugin-for-SDRPlay/README.md

 - with a text editor, open the file "FrontEnds.xml" in the SDR# install folder and add the line :
 <br/> &#60;add key="SDRplay" value="SDRSharp.SDRplay.SDRplayIO,SDRSharp.SDRplay"/&#62;
 <br/> in the "&#60;frontendPlugins&#62;" section.
+<br>The SDRPlay will appear in the list of devices that can be selected from SDR#

 <b>You are interested in source code and development</b>